LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

    account displays how secure it is as a progress bar and lists the enabled protections.
 Alice intentionally has reduced security while Ben has all security features enabled.
-When a login succeeds the simulator fetches the user's cart and orders from Sock Shop, demonstrating how Alice's data is exposed while Ben remains safe.
+When a login succeeds the simulator fetches the user's cart and orders from Demo Shop, demonstrating how Alice's data is exposed while Ben remains safe.

    account displays how secure it is and lists the enabled protections.
 Alice